nixworks/public/news/2013/08/10/README.md

 ##### Boulevard, California
 ### [James Lee DiMaggio, a suspect in the Boulevard, California murders of Christina and Ethan Anderson, and the abduction of Hannah Anderson, is shot to death by an FBI agent in Ada County, Idaho.
 Hannah Anderson was unharmed. ](/news/2013/08/10/james-lee-dimaggio-a-suspect-in-the-boulevard-california-murders-of-christina-and-ethan-anderson-and-the-abduction-of-hannah-anderson-is.md)
-_Context: Boulevard, California, Ada County, Idaho, FBI agent_
+_Context: FBI agent, Boulevard, California, Ada County, Idaho_

 ## [Previous Day...](/news/2013/08/9/index.md)